mloning/website/content/posts/job-interviewing.md

 - What was a recent personal conflict and how did you manage it?
 - Why do you want to change your job now?

-I outline my thoughts and resources on some of these questions below:
+I outline answers and resources for some of these questions below.

 ### Question: How do I share feedback?